- Horse Racing & Pari-Mutuel Wagering

 Research: Tracking NY-Bred Thoroughbreds

-To gauge the scope of the issue of racehorse retirement, the Commission has undertaken a research project to locate all New York-bred Thoroughbreds that raced between 2010 and 2012 and haven’t raced anywhere since then.
-The Jockey Club has provided the Commission with a list of all such horses, including the date and track of their last race of record.
-Of more than 3,800 Thoroughbreds that fit the criteria, the Commission was able to locate just over 1,700.
+In 2015, the Commission endeavored to locate all New York-bred Thoroughbreds that raced between 2010 and 2012 and haven’t raced anywhere since, with the ultimate goal of providing a snapshot of the size and scope of the issue of retired racehorses in New York State.
+The Jockey Club graciously provided the Commission with a list of such horses, including the date and track of their last race of record.
+Of the 3,894 Thoroughbreds that fit the criteria, the Commission has been able to locate 1,871 horses (approximately 48 percent).

 Can you help locate the remaining horses?
 Download the list: